Sleep Apnea Treatment in Detroit: The SLEEP APNEA PRECISION APPROACH™

 Central Sleep Apnea

 Central sleep apnea occurs when the brain fails to send proper signals to the muscles that control breathing.
-Unlike OSA, there is no physical airway obstruction.
-This form is less common and often requires specialized medical management.
+There is no physical blockage.
+This form is less common and typically requires coordinated medical management, which we help arrange when indicated.

 Complex Sleep Apnea